 Accessibility and auditability

-As a decentralized system that is open to the general public, transactions executed by smart contracts are accessible and accessible to any interested entity.
-Its code, residing on an open public ledger, allows members to trace the history and public addresses of the transactions.
-Quality of auditing on blockchain-based smart contracts is simply unmatchable.
+As a decentralized system that is open to the general public, transactions are executed by smart contracts and are accessible to any interested entity.
+Its code, present on an open public ledger, allows members to trace the history and public addresses of the transactions.
+The quality of auditing on blockchain-based smart contracts is simply unmatchable.
 No one can tweak these transactions as they are practically immutable, ensuring maximum security as well.

 Low entry barrier

-A trustless ecosystem without any need of mediators has enabled DeFi to eliminate complex prerequisites, tedious formalities, and demolished money barriers.
+A trustless ecosystem without any need for mediators has enabled DeFi to eliminate complex prerequisites, and formalities and demolish money barriers.
 Conventionally, issues like jurisdiction, license, know-your-customer (KYC), and others are associated with the conventional capital securities market.
-DeFi lowers down the entry barriers thus encouraging more investors to enter the market.
+DeFi lowers the entry barriers thus encouraging more investors to enter the market.
 Higher participation increases volume, improving liquidity and boosting market health.